 Address: 175 N State St, Chicago, IL 60601

-Whether you’re seeing a great performance at the iconic Chicago Theatre, bopping to Broadway at the Cadillac Palace Theatre, or experiencing the classics at Chicago Shakespeare Theater, you’re seeing the best of Chicago.
-Though our storefront scene is what makes our theater truly special.
+Whether you’re seeing an outstanding performance at the iconic Chicago Theatre, bopping to Broadway at the Cadillac Palace Theatre, or experiencing the classics at Chicago Shakespeare Theater, you’re seeing the best of Chicago.
+Their storefront scene is what makes our theater truly special.

 14. Frolic in the Sand at North Avenue Beach